-Emphasis of Matter
+Emphasis of Matter - Reporting Entity

-Reporting Entity

-As discussed in Note 1, the financial statements of the School are intended to present the financial position and the changes in financial position of only that portion of the governmental activities, each major fund, the aggregate remaining fund information, and the budgetary comparisons for the general fund and major special revenue funds of the Albuquerque Public Schools that is attributable to the transactions of the School.
-They do not purport to, and do not, present fairly the financial position of the Albuquerque Public Schools as of June 30, 2021, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the School and do not purport to, and do not, present fairly the financial position of the Albuquerque Public Schools as of June 30, 2022, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.